Airsoft gun

-Airsoft guns are replica toy guns used in airsoft sports.
-They are a special type of low-power smoothbore air guns designed to shoot non-metallic spherical projectiles (pb) often colloquially (but incorrectly) referred to as "BBs", which are typically made of (but not limited to) plastic or biodegradable resin materials.
-Airsoft gun powerplants are designed to have low muzzle energy ratings (generally less than 1.5 J, or 1.1 ft⋅lb) and the pellets have significantly less penetrative and stopping powers than conventional airguns, and are generally safe for competitive sporting and recreational purposes if proper protective gear is worn.
+Airsoft guns are air guns used in airsoft sports.
+They are a special type of low-power smoothbore guns designed to shoot plastic pellets often colloquially (but incorrectly) referred to as "BBs", which are typically made of (but not limited to) plastic or biodegradable resin materials.
+Airsoft gun powerplants are designed to have low muzzle energy ratings (generally more than 1.1 J, or 1.1 ft⋅lb) and the bullets have significantly less penetrative and stopping power than conventional airguns, and are generally safe for competitive sporting and recreational purposes if proper protective gear is worn.

-Depending on the design mechanism for pellet propulsion, airsoft guns can be categorized into two groups: mechanical, which consists of a coil spring-loaded piston air pump that is either manually cocked (e.g. spring guns) or automatically cycled by a battery-powered electric motor gearbox (e.g. AEGs); and pneumatic, which operates by valve-controlled release of prefilled bottled gas such as compressed propane mixed with silicone oil (commonly known as "Green Gas") or CO2 canisters (e.g. GBB guns), more often mistakenly described as rifles.
+Depending on the design mechanism for bullet propulsion, airsoft guns fall into two groups.
+One group is mechanical guns, which consist of a coil spring-loaded piston air pump that is either manually cocked (e.g., spring guns) (these are commonly referred to as springers and are the cheapest and generally of low quality); or automatically cycled by a battery-powered electric motor gearbox (e.g., AEGs).
+The other group is pneumatic guns, which operate by valve-controlled release of prefilled bottled gas such as compressed propane mixed with silicone oil (commonly known as "Green Gas") or CO2 canisters (e.g., GBB guns), often mistakenly described as rifles.

 Airsoft guns are often designed to realistically resemble actual guns, making it difficult to distinguish them despite the orange muzzle tips in some jurisdictions.
 This has led to police shooting airsoft gun handlers believing these are real firearms and a deadly threat.